Mandarin Oriental Central Park

 The Mandarin Oriental is one of New York’s most striking and sophisticated hotels with breathtaking views over Central Park and the Manhattan skyline, yet is also perfect for families wanting to be at the very heart of Manhattan.

-Ideally located on top of the Time Warner Center at the southwestern tip of Central Park near some of the city’s finest stores and restaurants, the Mandarin Oriental Central Park is a superb synthesis of opulent New York style and civilized Asian service.
+Ideally located on top of the Time Warner Center at the southwestern tip of Central Park near some of the city’s finest stores and restaurants, the Mandarin Oriental Central Park is a superb synthesis of opulent New York style and civilised Asian service.

 There are 289 stylishly appointed rooms and suites that boast unrivalled views over either Central Park or the Hudson River, all fitted out with elegant décor and state of the art amenities.
 Families are particularly well catered to with connecting room options, welcome gifts for children and free games consoles, while babysitting is easily arranged.

 The hotel’s magnificent spa, decorated with bamboo, stone and gold leaf, is an oasis of relaxation and rejuvenation high above New York City that will soothe away the grime and noise of the streets below, leaving you revitalized for them with an enhanced sense of wellbeing.
 Rare among New York hotels, there is also a 75-foot indoor lap swimming pool with views over the Hudson River.